nicolaracco/simple_etl/README.md

     required_integer :age
 ```

-Remember: *every format plugin will define its own field syntax, so remember to check the documentation*
+Remember: *every format plugin will define its own field syntax, so remember to read the [Wiki](https://github.com/nicolaracco/simple_etl/wiki)*

 Transformers and generators are functions that help you manipulate the parsed raw data: